 A Bachelor's Degree in Biology, Microbiology, Genetics, or a related field.

 Knowledge of gene expression, epigenetic regulations and plant genomics.

-For full consideration, please apply with the following application materials:
+For full consideration, please apply by July 11, 2022 with the following application materials:

 Cover Letter - Describe your interest in this position and the relevance of your background.